SergeDmi/CytosimPy-article/paper.md

 C++ classes have member variable and functions, that can be public or private.
 Most public functions of Cytosim classes have been bound or translated to the python classes.
 For exemple, Fiber::property() is a C++ member function of class Fiber that returns (a pointer to) the fiber's property.
 In python it is available as ```Fiber.property()``` and returns a reference to the property itself.
  Because it is possible to directly access native Cytosim objects, an effort was put to bind as many cytosim objects, and their members, as possible.
 Thus these objects can be directly manipulated in python, as well as passed as arguments to the (python-bound) C++ member functions.
 For instance a instance of the python class ```cytosim.Fiber``` can be passed to a binding of any C++ function that takes a Fiber as input, e.g. *Simul::fibers::erase(fiber)*.

 For some variable types, a conversion step Python->C++ or C++->Python is necessary.
-For example the cytosim C++ class *Vector* is converted to a numpy array (and other way round), since using a numpy array is more natural in python than Cytosim's *Vector*.
+For example the cytosim C++ class *Vector* is converted to a numpy array (and the other way round), since using a numpy array is more natural in python than Cytosim's *Vector*.
 In these cases, the conversion is usually performed in the binding rather than by the user.
 Therefore, for the user, PyCytosim behaves as a regular python module where (nearly) no conversion has to be explicitely performed.

 Thus, to start a simulation described by a configuration file *example.cym", one would run in python :
 ```python